fahaihi/LLCBench/README.md

 # LLCBench

-# A Comprehensive Review and Benchmark of Lossless Compression for Large Language Models
+# LLMs Lossless Compression Benchmark - a Comprehensive Review and Benchmark of Lossless Compression for Large Language Models

 ## Overview